 Facilitator Guide: Order One Guide Per Trainer.

 The Facilitator Guide includes background information, administrative guidelines, and a step-by-step workshop outline.

 Paper Assessment 5-Pack: Order One Pack for Up to Five Participants.

 The Paper Assessment is ideal for facilitators who prefer to oversee scoring and administration of the assessment.
 It includes pressure-sensitive forms for manual scoring.

 Observer Form 5-Pack: Order One Pack for Up to Fiver Participants.

 The Observer Form is designed to check the accuracy of a coach’s perception by allowing them to see how their peers perceive their style.

 About the Author

-Kenneth R. Phillips, Ph.D., is the president of Phillips Associates, performance management and sales performance training and consulting firm.
+Kenneth R. Phillips, Ph.D., is the president of Phillips Associates, a performance management and sales performance training and consulting firm.
 He has been helping large and small organizations achieve improved performance since 1975.
 A noted authority in the performance management and sales performance training arenas, Dr. Phillips is a frequent speaker for numerous regional and local ASTD and SHRM groups.
-He has held administrative positions with two national corporations and two colleges before pursuing his Ph.D. in organizational behavior at Northwestern University.
+He held administrative positions with two national corporations and two colleges before pursuing his Ph.D. in organizational behavior at Northwestern University.
 Phillips Associates has a reputation as a supplier of programs and services that make a measurable impact on productivity.